AndyLang81/PythonProject/README.md

 2. **Navigate to the Project Directory:**

-    Change to the directory where the project files were clone.
+    Change to the directory where the project files were cloned.
     In bash, use:
     `cd PythonProject`